 The procedure for linking to bank accounts is fairly simple.
 Coins can be sent and received easily using QR code.
 Coinbase is also a relatively safe exchange and coin holdings of U.S. residents are insured by the FDIC up to a maximum of $250,000.
 Transaction fees are also relatively nominal.

-Kraken, Bittrex, and Coinmama are the fiat exchanges that support about 200 countries but are not available to all states in the U.S.
+Coinmama is a fiat exchange that supports about 200 countries but is not available to all states in the U.S.

 In fact, Coinbase is available to residents of only 38 states in the U.S. Crypto-to-crypto exchanges allow participation by residents from several countries across the globe.